Highpoint2000/LiveMap/README.md

 - Click on the web server's frequency display to quickly jump to the previous frequency or toggle between two frequencies

 ## History:

+### v2.1d

+- Quickly jump to the previous frequency or toggle between two frequencies (click on the web server's frequency display)
+- Moving the map and table is limited to screen limits

 ### v2.1c